-There is growing evidence that being in 'green space' is great for both physical and mental health.
-National Parks have an important role to play in wellbeing, and the Moor to Enjoy Project aims to connect local groups, wishing to increase the health and wellbeing of their members, with the natural resources that Exmoor National Park provides to be able to achieve this.
+There is growing evidence that being in 'green space' is great for both our physical and mental health.
+National Parks have an important role to play in the nation’s Health and Wellbeing.
+The Moor to Enjoy Project is working to connect local groups, who aren’t currently visiting Exmoor National Park, with the natural environment of Exmoor National Park, to increase the Health and Wellbeing of their members..

 What We Aim to Achieve

 Over a four year period (2015-2018) the project aims to support local groups, from the periphery of Exmoor, to have great experiences and days out in Exmoor National Park.
 We will work with local groups to increase their confidence and knowledge to independently visit again and again.